Last Updated on March 6, 2026

 - Bearer or unregistered debentures – These debentures can be transferred without registration by delivery, as ownership details are not recorded.

-Issue of Debentures Under the Company Law
+Issue of Debentures Under the Company Law – Step-by-Step Process

 Debentures issued in India by companies are dealt with by the Companies Act, 2013, as well as the Companies (Share Capital and Debentures) Rules, 2014.
-The Acts and Rules provide an authoritative guide regarding the issue and rights as well as other obligations involved with debentures.
-Firms following this law remain within the boundaries of the law and protect the interests of debenture holders besides other stakeholders.
+The Acts and Rules provide an authoritative guide regarding the issue and rights, as well as other obligations involved with debentures.
+Firms following this law remain within the boundaries of the law and protect the interests of debenture holders, besides other stakeholders.

 - A valuation report needs to be prepared at the price of the debentures to be issued.